 Nov.
-4-8, 2021
+4-8, 2022

 open 24 hours

 Using a “loose” model inspired by grief practitioners working in the various fields, participants can immerse themselves in the “natural” healing environment of the river and enact simple activities using the organic and already existing materials around them.

-Journey Thru Grief will be enhanced with the The All Souls App- See backstory, inspiration, simple instructions and an overview map of the installation as a whole.
+Journey Thru Grief will be enhanced with The All Souls App- See backstory, inspiration, simple instructions and an overview map of the installation as a whole.

 PROTEST-Find a rock and throw it with all your might into the river.
 Repeat as needed.

 SEARCH–Rock Garden- Rocks left over from the construction of the River walk can be picked up and placed on the scribed design near the Cushing Street Stairway.

 DESPAIR: The All Souls Mausoleum Place a photo or memento in the URN, Community Altar or under the Congress St. Bridge- Write your memoria in chalk on the bridge wall.